Office Lighting Guide

 Why do you need good lighting in offices?

 Choosing the right lighting in an office space impacts working conditions, productivity and overall aesthetics of the space.
 Staff will perform better in a healthy and suitably lit work environment created specifically for practical use.
-Attention must also be paid to the overall look of the lighting plan and the image impression it creates for visitors to your premises.
+Attention must also be paid to the overall look of the lighting plan and the impression it creates for visitors to your premises.
 LED World can help with your office lighting scheme giving tips and recommendations on legal requirements, wattage, open design and how to dim office lights.
 Contact us with your checklist of requirements and we can provide ideas and develop a specification for a scheme and control system.

 What are the drawbacks of traditional lighting used in offices?

 The recessed fluorescent troffer tube lights (1200mm x 300mm) commonly used in offices can be expensive to maintain and time-consuming to replace.
 Performance wise they experience a loss of light levels over time, can have flickering issues, emit buzzing sounds, and have poor light distribution qualities.

 Why LED lighting is the future of office lighting.

 LED lighting is becoming increasingly popular because of its long lifespan, energy efficiency and cost effectiveness.
 These low maintenance and low heat lights are eco friendly, have a high lumen output, provide an even light distribution, and can be integrated with digital dimming systems.
 LED lighting also allows for customized light levels for individual work spaces creating an optimal lighting experience.

 What is the best light for office productivity?